slapo−dynlist — Dynamic List overlay to slapd

 instead of being expanded.

-The config directives that are specific to the dynlist
+The config directives that are specific to the dynlist overlay must be

-prefixed by dynlist−
+prefixed by dynlist−, to avoid

 potential conflicts with directives specific to the